Strings

 Complete Example of Put_Image

-Let's see a complete example in which we use the Put_Image
+Let's see a complete example in which we use the Put_Image aspect and

 write useful information to the buffer: